adskinner/portfolio/_posts/2019-03-22-Why-I-chose-to-build-my-portfolio-site-on-jekyll.md

 ---
 layout: "post"
-title: "Why I chose to build a portfolio site with Jekyll and host it with Github pages"
+title: "Why I chose to build a portfolio site with Jekyll and host it on Github Pages"
 author: "Allison Skinner"
 categories:
   - code